dlang-tour/core/public/content/en/basics.md

 # Storage classes

-D is a statically type language so once a variable has been declared its type can't be changed from that point onwards.
+D is a statically typed language so once a variable has been declared its type can't be changed from that point onwards.
 This allows the compiler to prevent bugs early and enforce limitations before runtime.